Skip to main content

 If you leave by the agreed date

 Your tenancy ends legally.
-It counts as a 'surrender' of the tenancy as long as it's agreed in writing.
+It counts as a 'surrender' of the tenancy as long as your landlord agreed to you leaving.
+Keep written evidence that they agreed.

 Find out about what to do when you leave your rented home.

-If you can't move out by this date
+If you cannot move out by this date

-Let your landlord know as soon as possible if your plans do change.
+Let your landlord know as soon as possible.
 For example, if an offer of a new tenancy falls through.

-This type of arrangement won't usually end your tenancy and you can stay on as a tenant.
+This type of arrangement does not usually end your tenancy if you do not move out, so you can stay on as a tenant.

 If you need to talk to someone, we'll do our best to help